[1] "character"

 Now that’s more like it!
 Notice how the data is automatically plotted in the order we would like.

-What about if we arrange() the data by grade ?
+What about if we arrange() the data by age?

 Character data is arranged alphabetically (if letters) or by ascending first number (if numbers).